playstation.com

 • Comply with legal or regulatory requirements.

-It is in our legitimate interests to process your personal data in order to decide whether to appoint you to a particular role as it would be beneficial to our business to fill that role.
-We also need to process your personal data in order to decide whether to enter into a contract with you.
+SIE processes your personal information in its legitimate interests to verify your suitability for employment, undertake background checks, and to decide to appoint you to a particular role as it would be beneficial to our business to fill that role.
+We also need to process your personal information in order to decide whether to enter into a contract with you.

 Having received your CV, covering letter, your application form and, where applicable, the results of any test you have been required to take during this recruitment process, we will then process that information to decide whether you meet the basic requirements to be shortlisted for a particular role.
-If you do, we will decide whether your application is strong enough to invite you for an interview.
+If you do apply, we will decide whether your application is strong enough to invite you for an interview.
 If we decide to interview you, we will use the information you provide to us during your interview(s) to decide whether to offer you the role.
-If we decide to offer you the role, we will then take references and/or, for some roles, conduct background checks, after we make you an offer..
+If we decide to offer you the role, we will then, where applicable, permitted and/or required by applicable law, take references and/or, conduct background checks, after we make you an offer.
 You will not be subject to decisions that will have a significant impact on you based solely on automated decision-making.

-3.5.
-If you fail to provide personal data
+3.4.
+If you fail to provide personal information

-We envisage that we will hold information about criminal convictions.
-We will only collect information about criminal convictions during the recruitment process, if it is appropriate given the nature of the role and where we are legally able to do so.
-We will use information about criminal convictions and offences to assess suitability for a particular role (such as for our moderation and safety team) so as to comply with our obligations as required by law.
+Where applicable, permitted and/or required by applicable law, we may hold information about criminal convictions.
+We will only collect information about criminal convictions during the recruitment process if it is appropriate given the nature of the role and where we are legally able to do so.
+We will use information about criminal convictions and offences to assess suitability for a particular role and to comply with our obligations as required by law.
 We will have in place an appropriate policy and safeguards which we are required by law to maintain when processing such data.

-3.9.
-How long we keep your personal data
+3.8.
+How long we keep your personal information

-We keep your personal data during and after your participation in our recruitment process for no longer than is necessary for the purposes for which the personal data is processed and in accordance with our records retention policy.
-We will then securely destroy your personal data in accordance with our records retention policy and applicable laws and regulations.
-If we wish to retain your personal data, on the basis that a further opportunity may arise in the future and we may wish to consider you for that, we will seek your explicit consent to retain your personal data for a fixed period of time on that basis.
-You may withdraw your consent at any time by contacting us at siee.dpo@sony.com.
+We keep your personal information during and after your participation in our recruitment process for no longer than is necessary for the purposes for which the personal information is processed and in accordance with our records retention policy.
+We will then securely destroy your personal information in accordance with our records retention policy and applicable laws and regulations.

-We have put in place appropriate security measures to prevent your personal data from being accidentally lost, used or accessed in an unauthorised way, altered or disclosed.
-In addition, we limit access to your personal data to those employees, agents, contractors and other third parties who have a business need to know.
-They will only process your personal data on our instructions, and they are subject to a duty of confidentiality.
-We have put in place procedures to deal with any suspected personal data breach and will notify you and any applicable regulator of a breach where we are legally required to do so.
+We have put in place appropriate security measures to prevent your personal information from being accidentally lost, used or accessed in an unauthorised way, altered or disclosed.
+In addition, we limit access to your personal information to those employees, agents, contractors and other third parties who have a business need to know.
+They will only process your personal information on our instructions, and they are subject to a duty of confidentiality.
+We have put in place procedures to deal with any suspected personal information breach and will notify you and any applicable regulator of a breach where we are legally required to do so.

 4. Data Sharing

 4.1.
-Who we share your personal data with
+Who we share your personal information with

-We will only share your personal data with the following third parties for the purposes of processing your application:
+We will only share your personal information with the following third parties for the purposes of processing your application:

 • Other entities in the SIE group of companies (SIE Group).